Laureys a Castro

 Laureys a Castro or Lorenzo a Castro (March 1644 – c.
 1700) was a Flemish painter of marine views and portraits who is mainly known for his work carried out in England roughly between 1672 and 1700.
 He was clearly regarded as a leading marine painter in England as many of his works were held in English collections.

 Life

 Very few details about Laureys a Castro's life and training have been transmitted.
-It has been speculated that he was the son of the Flemish marine painter Sebastiaen Castro and his second wife Anna Wuijlens and that his family was of Portuguese (or possibly Spanish) descent and had settled in Antwerp to escape the persecution of Jews during the Portuguese Inquisition of the early 1600s.
+It has been speculated that he was the son of the Flemish marine painter Sebastiaen Castro and his second wife Anna Wuijlens and that his family was of Portuguese descent and had settled in Antwerp to escape the persecution of Jews during the Portuguese Inquisition of the early 1600s.
 If the speculation on the Jewish roots of the family is correct, the family must have converted to Catholicism as Laureys was baptized in the Saint George parish of Antwerp on 20 March 1644.